Lifetime President of the DFN

 Susan & Nigel Burton

-Treasurer (Susan) Vice Chairman (Nigel)
+Treasurer (Susan) Chairman (Nigel)

 Sue and Nigel live in Grantham in Lincolnshire.
-Nigel is the Vice-Chairman and Sue the Treasurer for the Donor Family Network.
+Nigel is now the current Chairman and Sue the Treasurer for the Donor Family Network.
 Sue and Nigel have a son Christopher, who is married and has two children.
 Nigel is retired and Sue is a Costs Lawyer in Grantham.
 Their youngest son Martin died following a major brain haemorrhage in August 2003 when he was 16.
 He became a multiple organ donor.
 They first came in contact with the Donor Family Network at the National Gathering in 2005 and became Trustees in 2006.
 They believe that the Trustees make a difference to the lives of those who’s loved ones gave the Gift of Life, by offering support and compassion.

 Jim & Andrea Fallow